TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/03_lesson/lesson.md

 	* Talk about how `in` works for dictionaries, specifically for the bonus.

 ###Accommodation/Differentiation
 Students that are moving quickly should work on the bonus activity in the lab.
-They can also be paired with students that are struggling, as this lab requires pulling together a variety of concepts and skills (looping, conditionals, lists, and dictionaries).
+They can also be paired with students that are struggling (with close monitoring, as needed), as this lab requires pulling together a variety of concepts and skills: looping, conditionals, lists, and dictionaries.

 [Do Now]: do_now.md
 [Lab - Dictionaries Storing Lists]: lab.md